ansible/ansible/docs/docsite/rst/user_guide/intro_patterns.rst

     webservers:dbservers:&staging:!phoenix

-The above configuration means "all machines in the groups 'webservers' and 'dbservers' are to be managed if they are in the group 'staging' also, but the machines are not to be managed if they are in the group 'phoenix' ... whew!
+The above configuration means "all machines in the groups 'webservers' and 'dbservers' are to be managed if they are also in the group 'staging', but the machines are not to be managed if they are in the group 'phoenix'."
+Whew!

-You can also use variables if you want to pass some group specifiers via the "-e" argument to ansible-playbook, but this is uncommonly used::
+You can also use variables if you want to pass some group specifiers via the ``-e`` argument to ansible-playbook, but this is uncommonly used::

     webservers:!{{excluded}}:&{{required}}

 You also don't have to manage by strictly defined groups.
-Individual host names, IPs and groups, can also be referenced using wildcards
+Individual host names, IPs, and groups can also be referenced using
+wildcards:

 .. code-block:: none